Huy-DNA/treaflet/ssg/post-input/printf/content.md

 The only issue we have to address now is how to locate the parameters in the buffer.

 As stated, because of the concept of "data type", this isn't immediately solved by passing a length parameter.
 The buffer passed to the function is no more than a raw array of bytes!
 We need information about the type of each parameter _at runtime_.

-How can!?
-Many higher-level language does comprehensively support runtime type information (with more overhead than C obviously).
+Many higher-level language does comprehensively support runtime type information, with a whole lot more overhead.
 With C++, this is limited.
-With C (which I don't know much of), as far as I know, doesn't natively support runtime type information.
 So I'll let you think a little bit.

 ...

 ...

+...

 Have you come up with a plan?
 It turns out to be pretty simple.
 Just look at the first parameter -- the `format` string.
-It already encodes type information for us, namely `%s`, `%d`, `%p`...
+It already encodes the type information for us, namely `%s`, `%d`, `%p`...
 Each type information comes with its size-in-byte information.
-These are sufficient to locate the parameters in the buffer in an almost straightforward way (just don't forget about **data alignment** though).
+These are sufficient to locate the parameters in the buffer in an almost straightforward way.
+However, be aware of the problem of **data alignment**.

-It's funny how we don't even need to pass a length parameter, just the buffer address is enough!
+It's funny how we don't even need to pass a length parameter, just the buffer address is enough.

 ### My implementation from a high-level view